 Downtown LA Arts District

-• Food
+• Comida

 Known for its street art and superb dining scene, the Downtown LA Arts District is a trendy foodie hub.
 Formerly an industrial zone, old warehouses now house swanky restaurants, design-minded boutiques, and studios for creative professionals.
-Park your car and take some time to explore – the center of activity is around Traction Avenue and 3rd Street.
+Park your car and take some time to explore – the centre of activity is around Traction Avenue and 3rd Street.

 • 2